SerenityOS/serenity/Documentation/Kernel/DevelopmentGuidelines.md

 We, as the SerenityOS project, take seriously the concept of security information.
 Many security mitigations have been implemented in the Kernel, and are documented in a [different file](../../Base/usr/share/man/man7/Mitigations.md).
-As kernel developers, we should be even more strictier on the security measures being taken than the rest of system.
+As kernel developers, we should be even more stricter on the security measures being taken than the rest of system.
 One of the core guidelines in that aspect **is to never undermine any security measure that was implemented, at the very least.**